DylanShadduckUCD/CNN-Research/README.md

 The model I have designed utilizes convolutional layers for compressing data and convoltion transpose layers for uncompressing data.
 The structure used in this research can be seen below.

 ![cnn_structure](/images/cnn_layers.png)

+### CNN Training

+The CNN is trained using the fit method of a TensorFlow model class.
+This method takes many input parameters, but the key ones here are the training dataset and the number of epochs to train the model on this set.
+On my local machine this step only takes a few minutes.
+Time may vary depending on the system used or if you are running on google colab.

+### CNN Evaluation